Anthony Joshua: I didn't feel like champion until Wladimir Klitschko win

 - Watch - Anthony Joshua: The fight of my life

-After beating Charles Martin in two rounds to land the IBF crown in just his 16th professional fight, Joshua was uneasy at being refereed to as "champ".
+After beating Charles Martin in two rounds to land the IBF crown in just his 16th professional fight, Joshua was uneasy at being referred to as "champ".

 Asked by BBC Sport's Mike Costello if he now feels like a champion, Joshua replied: "Now I do.
 Not in a big-time way.
 Even though I trained for Charles Martin, the fight looked too easy.